westphallm1/AoMM-Cross-Mod-Sample/README.md

   * `proj`: The active instance of the projectile whose state should be retrieved
   * `destination`: An object that implements IAoMMState.
 Its fields will be overridden with the projectile's AoMM managed state via reflection.

+### Modifying AoMM-Controlled Behavior Dynamically:

+* `mod.Call("GetParams", ModProjectile proj) -> Dictionary<string, object>`
+  Get the entire <key, object> mapping of the parameters used to control the minion's cross-mod behavior.
+  * `proj`: The active instance of the projectile whose behavior parameters should be retrieved

+* `mod.Call("GetParamsDirect", ModProjectile proj, object destination) -> void`
+	Fill the projectile's cross-mod behavior parameters directly into a destination object.
+	The destination object should either explicitly or implicitly implement IAoMMParams (see AoMMParams.cs).
+  * `proj`: The active instance of the projectile whose state should be retrieved
+  * `destination`: An object that implements IAoMMParams.
+Its fields will be overridden with the projectile's AoMM behavior parameters via reflection.

+* `mod.Call("UpdateParams", ModProjectile proj, Dictionary<string, object> source) -> void`
+  Update the projectile's cross-mod behavior parameters using a <key, object> mapping of new parameters values.
+  * `proj`: The active instance of the projectile whose behavior parameters should be retrieved
+  * `source`: a <string, object> dictionary containing new values for the minion's cross mod behavior parameters.

+* `mod.Call("UpdateParamsDirect", ModProjectile proj, object source) -> void`
+  Update the projectile's cross-mod behavior parameters directly based off the properties of a source object.
+	Fill the projectile's cross-mod behavior parameters directly into a destination object.
+	The destination object should either explicitly or implicitly implement IAoMMParams (see AoMMParams.cs).
+  * `proj`: The active instance of the projectile whose state should be retrieved
+  * `source`: An object that implements IAoMMParams.
+The projectile's AoMM behavior parameters will be overwritten with this object's fields via reflection.

 * `mod.Call("ReleaseControl", ModProjectile proj) -> void`
 	For the following frame, do not apply AoMM's pre-calculated position and velocity changes to the projectile in PostAI().
 Used to temporarily override behavior in fully managed minion AIs.
   * `proj`: The active instance of the projectile whose state should be retrieved

+### Registering Minions for cross-mod AI:

 * `mod.Call("RegisterInfoMinion", ModProjectile proj, ModBuff buff, int searchRange) -> void`
 	Register a read-only cross mod minion.
 AoMM will run its state calculations for this minion every frame,